nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Finding contacts by name: `find_contact`

-> Find contacts whose names contain any of the given keywords.
+> Finds contacts whose names contain any of the given keywords.

 Format: `find_contact KEYWORD [MORE_KEYWORDS]`